Express Business Capital Review

 How does repayment work?

-The current public EBC wording says repayment is linked to an agreed percentage of sales / daily turnover, with some wording also referring to fixed repayments in certain cases.
-Businesses should confirm the exact method in the written offer.
+The current public EBC wording describes repayment as linked to an agreed percentage of sales / turnover as the business trades.

 Are my business assets pledged as security?